fastly/js-compute-runtime/documentation/README.md

 $ yarn deploy
 ```

-This command will run `yarn build` and then will upload the website to Fastly Object Store and deploy the application to Fastly Compute@Edge.
+This command will run `yarn build` and then will upload the website to Fastly KV Store and deploy the application to Fastly Compute@Edge.